 In the mid 20th century 20,000 colonial officers were involved in the institutional reforms which were intended to prepare the colonies for their independence.
 What exactly did they do?

 Project VOICES collects and preserves the biographical histories and documents of former colonial officers who are alive today.

 Biographical interviews with retired colonial officers have begun in 2016.
 So far, 108 interviews have been conducted.
 The interviews will continue until the end of 2018.

 Click here for an audio sample.

 Retired colonial officers have submitted a large amount of colonial records, photos and personal documents with requests to publish their documents.
 Likewise, the former Overseas Service Pensioners’ Association (OSPA) has recently donated a comprehensive collection of documents.
 In the following years the material will be cataloged, digitized and prepared for online publication.

-While project VOICES is not part of a research grant nor funded by a university, I am thankful for the institutional support from the University of Vienna and from the Ludwig Boltzmann Institute for History and Society.
+While project VOICES is not part of a research grant nor funded by a university, I am thankful for the institutional support from the University of Vienna and from the Ludwig Boltzmann Institute for Digital History.
 The Beit Trust has generously covered the costs of interviews with former officers from Malawi, Zambia and Zimbabwe.